menu

 Real Estate

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 14 residents per square mile, is less crowded than 96.2% of all U.S. neighborhoods. is a neighborhood that is on the ocean, a bay, or inlet.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 14 people per square mile living here, this neighborhood is less crowded than 96.2% of America. is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 People